 Step Three: Next up is the bacon.
 Cut the four thick slices in half, placing one half in the muffin tin, forming a neat ring around the edge.
 This will help make the keto cups look even more gorgeous when ready to be eaten!

-Step Four: Grab a decent size bowl and whisk together all four eggs and the ½ cup of cheddar cheese until everything is well-mixed and there are no big clumps of yolk.
+Step Four: Grab a decent-sized bowl and whisk together all four eggs and the ½ cup of cheddar cheese until everything is well-mixed and there are no big clumps of yolk.
 This is also an ideal time to sprinkle in some seasoning, whether that be just salt and pepper or even some chili and paprika.

 Step Five: Once everything is combined, the mixture can be divided between the muffin cups on the tray.
 Be sure to allow a little room for the cups to rise during cooking, but also make sure the muffin cups are filled substantially!

 Step Six: The keto egg cups only take 15 to 20 minutes to cook.
-It’s easy to tell when they’re done as the eggs will be firmly set, the bacon will be golden and crispy, and fill the kitchen with a mouth-watering smell.
+It’s easy to tell when they’re done as the eggs will be firmly set, the bacon will be golden and crispy, and the kitchen will fill with a mouth-watering smell.
 It may be tempting to take the cups straight out of the muffin tray, but it’s worth waiting until they’ve cooled for at least a few minutes.
 You can then use a spatula or knife and gently pry the cups from the tin, and voila!
 A satisfying, tasty keto snack completed in less than half an hour!

 Having prepared these breakfast egg muffins countless times, I've learned some helpful tips and tricks for the recipe.
 Let me share them with you!

 - Silicone Baking Insert: Instead of using a standard muffin tin for these cups, it may be easier to use a silicone muffin insert if you have one.
 It makes the muffins easy to pop out without sticking.
 Typically, silicone baking tools are easy to use and a breeze to clean.
-It also means you can cut back on the butter used for greasing a standard tray which is ideal for those watching calories as well as carbs!
+It also means you can cut back on the butter used for greasing a standard tray, which is ideal for those watching calories as well as carbs!